SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/using-old-service-domain.md

 # so.client:
 ---

-# Upgrade to 8.1 when using the old Service domain
+# Upgrade to 8.1 or newer when using the old Service domain

 ![Move Sales web client to Service domain -screenshot][img4]

-1. Run the **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database to 8.1.
+1. Run the **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database.

 2. Run the **SuperOffice.CustomerService.exe** to upgrade Service software.